TumblrArchive/CoreDataExample/README.md

 # Core Data Example

 This is a sample project whose purpose is to gather feedback on the best way to use Core Data in a multithreaded environment.
+Here's a [blog post]() explaining the motivation behind this repository:

+> We’ve been using Core Data for persistence in [Tumblr for iOS](https://itunes.apple.com/us/app/tumblr/id305343404) for years now, but are always interested in re-evaluating our approach to make sure that we’re leveraging the SDK as effectively as possible.

-The focal point is the `TMCoreDataController` class, which exposes a block-based API for updating managed object contexts both from the main queue as well as in the background.
+The focal point is the [TMCoreDataController](https://github.com/tumblr/CoreDataExample/blob/master/CoreDataExample/TMCoreDataController.h) class, which exposes a block-based API for updating managed object contexts both from the main queue as well as in the background.

 The application simply fetches, persists, and displays a little bit of data from the Tumblr API, in order to provide a real-world example of how `TMCoreDataController` is expected to be used.

+If you have any feedback, please create [issues](https://github.ewr01.tumblr.net/bryan/CoreDataExample/issues) or [pull requests](https://github.ewr01.tumblr.net/bryan/CoreDataExample/pulls).
+Thanks for taking a look!

 ## Approach